 At its core, my work is about power and empowerment.
 Knowledge, as the saying goes, is power; so too is information.
 Therefore, I situate this work within three primary power contexts:

 Article 19 of the Universal Declaration of Human Rights (UDHR) grants individuals the freedom of opinion and expression (United Nations, 1948).
 This right is commonly interpreted to include the right to information access (Dyson & Schellenberg, 2017; Mathiesen, 2014; Sturges & Gastinger, 2010).
-Mathiesen (2014) argues that a "person has access to information when he/she has the freedom or opportunity to obtain, make use of, and benefit from that information" (p.
+Mathiesen (2014) argues that a "person has access to information when [they have] the freedom or opportunity to obtain, make use of, and benefit from that information" (p.
 607).

 But information access is not a practically accessible right for all.
 While trained (academic) researchers might not notice such an impediment, those without specific archival training might have difficulty navigating—either physically or digitally—archival offerings or understanding descriptive documents (Weiner et al., 2015).
 Many societies' collective knowledge and information is stored in archival records; if users cannot fully access archival information, they cannot fully exercise their right to information access.